 - Multiple choice question:

 - Automatically corrected and scored for you if the student gets the answer completely correct or completely incorrect.

 - If a student gets the answer partially correct, manually input the number of points earned in the “Points” box (see figure 8.7).

-- You can provide comments in the box labeled “Teacher’s feedback to the student.”
+- You can provide comments in the box labelled “Teacher’s feedback to the student.”

 5. Set a final result (see figure 8.8)

-- You can leave a final comment for the student in the box labeled “Teacher’s final feedback to the student.”
+- You can leave a final comment for the student in the box labelled “Teacher’s final feedback to the student.”

 - Enter in the final score earned.
 You can enter in the number of points (automatically calculated for you above) or you can enter in a letter grade.